natalieagus/50002/docs/Labs/lab4.md

 #### Method 2: use `slow_clock` as `input` with `edge_detector`

 {:.highlight}
-This method is your instructors' preferred way, but it has way higher mental load to master.
+This method is your instructors' preferred way, but it has way higher learning curve to master.

 In this method, we run `simple_fsm` with the original `clk` signal, but add conditional logic to **transition** within each case only when `slow_clock` <span class="orange-bold">edge</span> is `1`.
 This way our FSM remains *responsive* and only conditionally transition when `slow_clock` is `1`.